-Here at Counselling Directory, we understand the importance of knowing your therapist is trained and experienced - which is why we have a thorough approvals policy in place that must be met by each professional before we list their service.
+Here at Counselling Directory, we understand the importance of knowing your therapist is trained and experienced - which is why we have a thorough approvals policy in place that must be met by each professional in order to list their service.

-While this is our policy for allowing individuals and practices onto the website, please bear in mind that it is your responsibility to confirm that these details are still accurate as we do not monitor any changes.
+While this is our policy for allowing individuals and practices onto the website, it’s your responsibility to confirm that these details are still accurate before your first session as we do not actively monitor any changes.

 Are counsellors and psychotherapists regulated?

-Currently, there are no UK laws in position that stipulate the level of training required in order for an individual to practice as a counsellor or psychotherapist.
-Our verification process however, ensures that we only list therapists who are members of a recognised professional body or those who have sent us copies of their qualification(s) and insurance cover.
-This process is in place to assure you that any counsellor or psychotherapist you contact is capable and working to high standards, and allows us to provide you with the widest possible range of support.
+There are currently no UK laws in place that stipulate the level of training required for an individual to practise as a counsellor or psychotherapist.
+This is why we check that each counsellor and psychotherapist is registered with an overseeing professional body before we will advertise their service on Counselling Directory.
+This process was designed to assure you that any counsellor or psychotherapist you contact is capable and working to high standards.

-Below is some additional information about qualifications, professional bodies and various other factors you might wish to take into consideration when choosing a counsellor.
+Here’s some additional information about professional bodies, qualifications and other factors you might wish to take into consideration when choosing a counsellor:

 Qualifications and insurance

-While statutory regulation is not yet in place for the counselling/psychotherapy profession, the industry benchmark for training and experience recommend completion of a diploma level qualification or above - or a course involving at least 400 hours of classroom tuition - before counsellors enter into practice.
+While statutory regulation doesn’t currently exist for the counselling/psychotherapy profession, the recommended industry benchmark for training and experience is completion of a Diploma level (or higher) qualification - or a course involving at least 400 hours of classroom-based tuition - before counsellors enter into practice.

-If you would like to find out more about the various counselling and psychotherapy qualifications, please see our professional qualifications fact-sheet.
+If you would like to find out more about the various counselling and psychotherapy qualifications, please see our professional qualifications page.

 A final note

-Whichever counsellor/psychotherapist you opt to see, please make sure that you ask to view a copy of their relevant qualifications, as well as up-to-date insurance and professional body membership(s) before your first session.
-We strongly recommend that you do take the necessary steps to verify this information, as we will not be held responsible for any false information.
+Whichever counsellor/psychotherapist you opt to see, please make sure that you ask for confirmation of their up-to-date professional body membership(s) and professional insurance - as well as evidence of any relevant qualifications - before your first session.
+We strongly recommend that you take the necessary steps to verify this information as we will not be held responsible for any false information.